 (2) In the event of a violation of the intellectual property or harm caused to a third party due to a non-authorized translation, the Client shall be held solely liable.

 (3) The Translator shall not be held liable for translation mistakes if they are due to a lack of information, wrong, incomplete, or delayed documents/information submitted by the Client, or if the original text contains errors, is illisible or incomplete.

 (4) The liability of the Translator on any grounds whatsoever shall be limited to the

 (5) The Translator shall not be held liable in the event of a damage or loss of the documents submitted by the Client.
 It is the Client’s responsibility to make sure that his documents/data are secured.

 (1) The Translator agrees to preserve the confidentiality of information the Translator becomes aware of before, during, and after providing services.
 Original documents shall be returned to the Client upon simple request.

 (2) The Translator shall not be held liable in the event that information is intercepted or used by a third party during the transfer of data, especially on the Internet.
 Therefore, the Client must inform the Translator before the provision of services or at the time the order is placed of the means of transmission the Client would like the Translator to use to ensure the confidentiality of any sensitive information.

 (1) Unless otherwise mentioned on the quote, payment in full to the Translator shall be made no later than 30 days from the date of invoice.

 (2) The rates on the invoice are net and total.
-According to the United States legislation, no VAT is added for these kinds of services.
+According to the German legislation, no VAT is added for these kinds of services.